breakosaur/breakosaur.github.io/docs/pixel-sky-creator/change-the-sky-dither.md

 # Change the sky's dither

-Pixel Sky Creator ships with three pre-made dither patterns to choose from.
-These are saved in the asset's Sprites folder.
+Pixel Sky Creator ships with twelve pre-made dither patterns to choose from.
+These are saved in the asset's Sprites folder and named in the format `dither[number]-[size]px` (for example, `dither1-2px`).

 To change the sky's dither:
 - In the Hierarchy, click the `Sky` game object to select it